ecco-laboratory/EmotionConceptRepresentation/README.md

 # fMRI Decoding

+Small demo data (from one subject) can be downloaded from [derivatives/preprocessing/sub-S01](https://openneuro.org/datasets/ds004892/versions/1.0.1) and placed to the `./data` directory.

-Once you have dependencies on your MATLAB path, and downloaded the fMRI data to the ./data/ directory, you can run the following command to perform decoding analyses.
+Once you have dependencies on your MATLAB path, and downloaded the fMRI data to the `./data/` directory, you can run the following command to perform decoding analyses.

 <pre><code>matlab "run('fit_2dtraj_decoding_models_brain_generalize_across_movies.m')"</code></pre>

 <pre><code>matlab "run('fit_category_decoding_models_brain_generalize_across_movies.m')"</code></pre>